mskf3000/Tutorials-and-Cheat-Sheets/Mac OS X - Enabling and Disabling ARD Remote Access from the Terminal.md

-# Cheat Sheet - Mac OS X - Enabling and Disabling ARD Remote Access from the Terminal
+# Mac OS X - Enabling and Disabling ARD Remote Access from the Terminal

 By Jack Szwergold, September 13, 2015